metsuke/23-MetsuOS-PublicBrain/Letra "BabyMetal Death".md

 Watashi wa koko ni iru
 Watashi wa koko ni iru

-In the nightmare world we live in together

 Let us send our greetings
 And then we will kill each other